 Photogrammetry is a technique that makes three dimensional maps of a landscape by using the parallax of images obtained from different angles.
 Our partner Andromede Oceanologie has mastered and developed this technique on the reefs of Shark Fin Bay, in order to monitor their health.
 During the Sea Academy project, Andromede Oceanologie will monitor three sites of 150m2 within marine protected areas to observe their evolution in a protected environment.

-The protocol involves taking two samples (100mL) of filtered seawater from the study area and sending them to a genetic analysis laboratory, which analyses the DNA from the samples and identifies traces left by species for which the genome is already known.
+The protocol involves taking small samples of filtered seawater from the study area and sending them to a genetic analysis laboratory, which analyses the DNA from the samples and identifies traces left by species for which the genome is already known.
 This method helps to identify the presence of non-visible species, and is an interesting complement to other techniques that are limited to identifying species during dives, by image analysis or by sound recording analysis.

 Marine protected area monitoring